sger/RustBooks/README.md

 <img src="https://images-na.ssl-images-amazon.com/images/I/514o8ZgJouL._SX403_BO1,204,203,200_.jpg" width="120px"/>

-This book starts off with an argumentation of Rust's unique place in today's landscape of programming languages.
+This book starts off with the argumentation of Rust's unique place in today's landscape of programming languages.
 Install Rust and learn how to work with its package manager Cargo.
 The various concepts are introduced step by step: variables, types, functions, and control structures to lay the groundwork.
 Then explore more structured data such as strings, arrays, and enums, and see how pattern matching works.

 Throughout all this, this book lays emphasis on the unique ways of reasoning that the Rust compiler uses to produce safe code.
 Next look at Rust's specific way of error handling, and the overall importance of traits in Rust code.
 The pillar of memory safety is treated in depth as we explore the various pointer kinds.
 Next, see how macros can simplify code generation, and how to compose bigger projects with modules and crates.
 Finally, discover how we can write safe concurrent code in Rust and interface with C programs, get a view of the Rust ecosystem, and explore the use of the standard library.